-Whether you are looking for a holiday meatball appetizer recipe or a general recipe for healthy meatballs, these Rosemary Thyme Balsamic Meatballs are perfect for every occasion!
+This delicious meatball appetizer recipe is a great holiday appetizer recipe or a general recipe for healthy meatballs, these Rosemary Thyme Balsamic Meatballs really are perfect for every occasion!

 How many homemade meatballs have you eaten as a holiday appetizer?
 Whether you are a bbq meatball person or a traditional Swedish meatball lover, we can all agree that they are a staple during the holidays.

 We have a handful of healthy meatballs on FFF like our Red Coconut Curry Meatballs with Cauliflower Rice and Kung Pao Chicken Meatballs and you guys have made these over and over again.
 For good reason, they are DELICIOUS.

 I do have to say I am in love with everything kung pao, so those meatballs will always have a special place in my heart.
 However, when we developed this easy meatball recipe, I fell a little bit more in love.

 How to Make Meatballs